nrigano/problem-solving-and-debugging-ios-0916/README.md

 * Clearly **define all your inputs and outputs**.
 * **Break your complex problem into smaller problems**, then break those down even further until you see patterns and problems you recognize.
 * Write code that conforms to the **Single Responsiblity Principle**.
 Every class, method, and function should have a single purpose.
+* Make sure the names of every class, function, and variable are **relevant, clear, and descriptive**.
 * **Don't Repeat Yourself**.
 If you write or copy and paste the same code, stick it in a separate method and call the method when needed.
 * **Read all warning and error messages**.
 These messages are presented for your benefit, and will either illuminate an unapparent bug or provide a point from which to start the debugging process.
 * **Check your variables**.
 Use logs, breakpoints, and your debugger to check the relevant data getting passed around and acted upon in your code.
 Make logs frequent and descriptive, with details on what's getting called, what's expected to happen, and what the contents of the data are.